 4. Procurify: best for spend controls and approvals

-Procurify is a strong fit for growing companies that need purchase requests, approval workflows, mobile spend management, supplier purchasing controls, punchouts, and accounting integrations.
+Procurify is a strong fit for finance-led teams that need purchase requests, approval workflows, mobile spend management, supplier purchasing controls, punchouts, and accounting integrations.

-That is a different job than SMB inventory procurement.
+That is a different job than inventory procurement.
 Procurify helps formalize spend before money leaves the business.
-LineNow helps operators run the supplier buying loop with less manual work.
+LineNow helps operators run the supplier execution loop with less manual work.

 Choose Procurify when the problem is approval governance.
 Choose LineNow when the problem is what to order, sending it, tracking supplier changes, and updating inventory.